The King’s Fund

 Help us to shape health and social care policy

 The King's Fund is an independent charitable organisation working to improve health and care in England.
-We have a high profile, strong reputation and excellent track record in influencing health and care policy, providing leadership development and hosting high quality events.
+We have a high profile and strong reputation for influencing health and care policy, providing leadership development and producing excellent communications.

 Here at the Fund, we actively encourage applicants from underrepresented backgrounds, people from Black and ethnic minority backgrounds, those with disabilities and from the LGBT+ community.
 We want people to bring their unique blend of experiences, backgrounds, perspectives and knowledge as we recognise that diversity makes us stronger.